jpk3lly/Wordgame_Javascript/README.md

 ## HOW TO CONTRIBUTE

 - Star and Fork this repository using the buttons in the top on the right corner of the screen.
-- Clone your forked repository to your computer.
+- Clone your forked repository from your github account, to your computer.
-- Create a new branch for your contributions
+- Create a new branch for your contributions.
-- Add your files containing your changes, commit and push.
+- Add your files containing your changes, commit and push to your branched repo.
 - Create a pull request.
 - Wait for your pull request to merge, (I will get to them as quickly as I can, but depending on volume it may take a little time)
-- Get atleast 4 pull request's merged to earn hacktoberfest' swags
+- Get at least 4 pull request's merged to earn Hacktoberfest swag.
-- Note:- Always make more than 4 pull requests.Let's say you have made only 4 pull requests to different projects, but one project is excluded from hackoctoberfest event then your pull request will not be counted and then you have the remaining 3 valid pull requests if these projects are not excluded.
+- Note:- Always make more than 4 pull requests.
+  - Let's say you have only made 4 pull requests to different projects, but one project is excluded from Hackoctoberfest event, then this pull request will not be counted, therefore only 3 valid pull requests have been successful.
+Not enough for swag from Hacktoberfest.

+## HOW TO: Fork, Clone, Create New Branch, Make Changes, Send Pull Request

+Instructions to help you do this are in the [instructions.md](/instructions.md)

 ### PULL REQUESTS ONLY COUNT TOWARDS YOUR TOTAL IF THEY'VE BEEN MADE IN THE MONTH OF OCTOBER